olsner/elfload/README.md

 user-space implementation has many ways to fail with a partially loaded new process or partially unloaded old process.

-The biggest issue is lack of support for dynamically linked executables and executables where any segment to load overlaps the code of the elf loader itself.

 ## License ##

 MIT license, see the file LICENSE for details.